kombucha-js/react-rerenderers/README.md

     +- <View2/>   (+) // this is a newly created node
 3. After it navigates to another
   +-Router
     +- <Dialog2/>
     +- <View2/>
 ```

-The animation for disappearing is interrupted because the `<Dialog1/>` component
+The animation which occurs when the dialog disappears is always interrupted
-will be unmounted after it starts to navigate to the `route2`
+because the `<Dialog1/>` component will be unmounted after `Router` starts to
-without waiting `<Dialog1/>` finishes its animation.
+navigate to the `route2` without waiting `<Dialog1/>` finishes its animation.
-Therefore, we can conclude that **all dialogs should be placed outside the `Router`**.
+Therefore, we can conclude that **all dialogs should be placed outside the
-But this requirement invokes more complexity and you will see that the complexity finally becomes out of controll.
+`Router`**.
+But this requirement invokes more complexity and you will see that
+the complexity finally becomes out of controll.

+See the following example:

+[Dialogs with React-Router 2.
+Provider Hell][example-dialog1]

 [example-dialog1]: https://codesandbox.io/s/rerenderers-example-no-03-implement-dialogs-in-a-router-1-9xhhwv?file=/src/AppView.js